ceruleandeep/SillyTavern-WorldInfoKV/README.md

 # WorldInfoKV

 Exact matching of World Info entries to make WI more like a key/value store.

-Mostly unimplemented.
+Mostly unimplemented, if it proves useful for people other than me I might try and get it merged.

+**Notes**:

+WI is not a KV store and it has many properties that make it unsuitable for that purpose.

+* The `key` field is not a key, it is for "keywords".

+* WI key fields are arrays!
+An entry can have multiple keys.

+* Key fields are not unique!
+This is by design.
+You're not "supposed" to be able to reference a specific entry by key.

 ## Features

 `/wikv-findentry`: adds `mode=` and `threshold=`

 ## Installation and Usage